chozabu/WebScriptRS/README.md

 qmake-qt4; make<br>

 ###install/run
-copy the .so files to your .retroshare/extensions/ directory **run RetroShare from the plugins directory!** install/run can be acomplished by running the script ctestit.sh
+copy the .so files to your .retroshare/extensions/ directory<br>
+**run RetroShare from the plugins directory!**<br>
+install/run can be acomplished by running the script ctestit.sh<br>

 ###JS Bridge